akhilbharti/oncehub-test/README.md

 Node.js is not good for  processing heavy CPU bound tasks because of its single thread model.
 Node Js is  based on a non blocking I/O model, it answers the client call to start the task, process the task while it start callback, as the task is ready processing task asynchronously.
 Whenever, a heavy task comes fro processing to event-loop, Node will set the available CPU to preocess it first, and then answer the requested queue which cause slow processing and overall dealy in the execution  of event-loop.
 Thus, Node.js is not recommended for heavy computation.

+-- clone the repo git clone https://github.com/akhilbharti/oncehub-test.git -- cd oncehub-test
--- go to project folder and run npm install
+-- run npm install
 -- to run http server go to project folder and type node app.js -- hit the api through postman or browser